AI Education

 Whether your risk score is low or high, these five strategies will make you more valuable in an AI-powered workplace:

 1. Learn to use AI tools — today, not someday.
 The most repeated finding across every study is this: workers who use AI alongside their expertise will outperform both AI alone and humans alone.
-Start with ChatGPT or Claude for tasks you already do.
+Start with ChatGPT or Claude for tasks you already do, then expand into the small-business AI tool stack worth adopting first.
 The goal is not to become an AI expert — it is to become someone who is dangerous with AI in your specific domain.
+(Here's why learning AI in 2026 is now table stakes and what 'learning' actually means for non-technical workers.)

 2. Audit your own tasks.
 Write down everything you do in a typical week.
 Mark each task: could AI do this today?
 Could AI do this in 2 years?
 Could AI do this in 5 years?
 The tasks AI cannot touch are where you should be spending more time — and building deeper expertise.